Matdweb/Spotiy-Playlist-Retriever-v12/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-## More about this application's APIs
+## More about this application's APIs managment

 This app works with [`Next Auth`](https://next-auth.js.org/) for user autenthication